 Secondary Education Candidates complete 14 weeks of student teaching to include placements in a mild/moderate special education setting and a secondary subject area classroom.
-Enroll in conjunction with EDUC4100 and EDUC4700.
 This course substitutes for EDUC4420.
 Prerequisites: Senior standing, admission to the Teacher Education Program, and approval for student teaching.
 (Graded on a Pass/Fail basis.)